HedgehogNSK/cs-code-polisher/README.md

-# C# Code Polisher README
+# C# Code Polisher

-It's an extension for **VSCode** under **Roslyn LSP** manage.
-The extension provides ability to sort and remove unnecessary usings in single C# lang files and in workspace.
+It's an extension for **VS Code** under **Roslyn LSP** manage.
+The extension provides ability to sort and remove unnecessary usings both in separate C# lang files and in the whole workspace.
+Also it provides ability to clean unnecessary whitespaces.

-**IT WON'T WORK FOR ANY OTHER LSP (FOR OMNISHARP ALSO)**.
+**IT WON'T WORK FOR OMNISHARP AND OTHER LSP**

 ## Features

 Extension allows to do the chores for C# usings via VS code command palette.
 Keep in a mind that removing of unnecessary usings can be executed successfully only when LSP finishes its checks.
 So you need to wait until LSP to light up files in workspace before using the extension.
+Clean whitespace function can be execute instantly.

 1. Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)
 2. Insert 'CodePolisher'